987839088534212

 #1: ER Nurses Are Flexible

-There’s an old quip that goes something like this: “Blessed are the flexible, for they shall not be bent out of shape.”
+There’s an old quip that claims: “Blessed are the flexible, for they shall not be bent out of shape.”

-When it comes to ER nursing, there is no truer motto.
+When it comes to ER nursing, there may be no truer motto.

 From hectic schedules to on-call shifts to crazy workdays, ER nursing is a constantly shifting field with little stability.

-The ER is open 24 hour hours a day, 365 days a year.
-It doesn’t close for the weekend and the bank holidays that the 9-5 world lives for don’t exist
+The ER is open 24 hours a day, 365 days a year.
+It doesn’t close for the weekend and the bank holidays don’t apply.

-In the ER, the only constants are emergencies and change.
+Ironically, in the ER, the only constants are emergencies and immediate patient needs.

 #2: ER Nurses Thrive in Fast-Paced Environments